|

 March 2010: Sewall awarded $74,455.00 to study Virginia Climate Change Our collaborative grant proposal with the Conservation Management Institute at Virginia Tech to investigate future Viriginia climate change and potential wildlife vulnerability to that change was funded by the Virginia Department of Game and Inland Fisheries through a State Wildlife Grant from the U.S. Fish and Wildlife Service and funds provided by the National Wildlife Federation through a generous grant from the Doris Duke Charitable Foundation.

-Installed.
+January 2010: New HPC Cluster Installed.
 The new cluster from Advanced Clustering Technologies was delivered in January and is now up and running here at Kutztown.
 The cluster is built from Intel Quad Core Xeon processors and has an 8 core head node with 8 TB of attached storage and six 8 core compute nodes with 24 GB of memory per node.